The Moons

 The Moons are an English indie rock band formed in Northampton 2008 by singer/guitarist/songwriter Andy Crofts.
-The Moons have released four studio albums; "Pocket Melodies" (2020) on Colorama Records, "Mindwaves" (2014) and "Fables of History" (2012) on Schnitzel Records Ltd and the debut "Life On Earth" on Acid Jazz Records in 2010.
+The Moons have released four studio albums; Pocket Melodies (2020) on Colorama Records, Mindwaves (2014) and Fables of History (2012) on Schnitzel Records Ltd and the debut Life On Earth on Acid Jazz Records in 2010.

 History

-Early days (2006-2007)
+Early days (2006–2007)

-At the end of 2006, Croft's former band The On Offs broke up.
+At the end of 2006, Crofts' former band The On Offs broke up.
 Shortly after this Crofts and Ben Gordelier worked together for the first time, recording bass and drums for former On Offs frontman and friend Danny Connors on one of his projects.
 As a solo artist, Crofts had built up a collection of demos during The On Offs period, and in 2007 he made a Myspace page (under band name 'The Moons') and uploaded a few songs to gain feedback.
 Within days Lois Wilson of Mojo magazine had praised Croft's song "Intermission Rag" a (Joe Meek esq instrumental) in Mojo magazine.
 Crofts decided to form The Moons soon after inviting various musicians such as The On Offs drummer Luke Goddard and friends to play when needed.

-The Lunar Sessions (2008 - 2009)
+The Lunar Sessions (2008–2009)

 The first recorded demo was The Lunar Sessions, on which Crofts played all instruments except drums, which were played by Danny Connors.
 Crofts released the song "Don't Go Changin" on his own label, Colorama Records, on a limited white 7" vinyl.
 Live performances were done with the help of friends, but Crofts soon assembled a regular line-up with Ben Gordelier (drums), Adam Leeds (bass) and Chris Ketley (guitar).
 Good friend Chris went on to play for The Rakes and then Ellie Goulding.
 Chris and Adam eventually moved on from the band, and James Bagshaw and Tom Warmsley had joined the band on guitar and keys, completing the new line-up.